hawkinswood/prettygoodsecurity/content/about.md

 ---
 title: "About"
-date: 2025-05-26T12:00:00-00:00
+date: 2025-05-28T12:00:00-00:00
 draft: false
-description: "Learn more about Pretty Good Security and our mission to provide practical security guidance."
+description: "Learn about Pretty Good Security and our mission to provide practical, actionable security guidance that anyone can understand and implement."
-keywords: ["about", "security", "privacy", "mission"]
+keywords: ["about", "security", "privacy", "mission", "practical security"]
 author: "Hawkins Wood"
 showToc: false
 TocOpen: false